 Enable SSL: This option should only be ticked if your FTP requires SSL.
 Check with your FTP provider if you are unsure.

-Connection Is Active: this setting is unticked by default and should only be ticked if you require an Active FTP connection (most do not).
+FTP Uses Active Mode: this setting is unticked by default and should only be ticked if you require an Active FTP connection (most do not).
 If you are unsure whether your FTP requires an Active or Passive connection, check with your FTP provider.

 Delete File From Server After Download: If ticked, this will delete order files from your FTP location once Tradebox has processed the file.
 If you have multiple channels reading the same file from the same FTP, this should be left unticked so all channels can access the file.
 Deleting files from the FTP after they've been read isn't necessary for Tradebox; each sales channel will check each order to see if it has already been presented on an earlier download, so there's no risk in having the same file downloaded and processed multiple times.